 With WorldRemit you can send money to Australia before you depart.
 Once you arrive, you can pick it up from a local WorldRemit agent.

 To make the transfer, you need to submit an Australian phone number and an address.
 If you don’t have one, WorldRemit recommends submitting the phone and the address of the place you’ll be staying at.
 This is in case the local agent needs to contact you.
-But you can still pick up the money only with your passport.
+But you can still pick up the money with only your passport.

 Compare money transfer services for Australia